-Suffering injuries is part of playing sports, whether you’re playing as an amateur or you are a professional athlete.
+Injuries are a part of sports, whether you’re playing as an amateur or you are a professional athlete.

 The Most Common Injuries in Sports

-If you’ve injured your ankle or you’re worried about injuring your ankle, wearing an ankle brace is not a bad idea.
+For starters, if you’ve injured your ankle or you’re worried about injuring your ankle, wearing an ankle brace is not a bad idea.

 I’m still not a person who plays with an ankle brace because I think that they are uncomfortable, but especially while I was recovering I was often wearing a compression sleeve on my ankle for some extra stability and to increase blood flow and circulation.

-I especially like ankle sleeves because they are not bulky, but do provide some much-needed additional support for your ankle.
+I especially like ankle sleeves because they are not bulky, but they do provide some much-needed additional support for your ankle.

 I would even wear certain ankle sleeves while just walking around for my daily tasks!

-Ankle sleeves can easily be worn on any regular shoes, so there is no excuse not to wear them if you already have an ankle injury!
+Ankle sleeves can easily be worn on any regular workout shoes, so there is no excuse not to wear them if you already have an ankle injury!
 If you are going to be playing a sport with a lot of jumping, running, or cutting, there is a good chance you need some additional ankle support as well!

 Anterior Cruciate Ligament Tear